John McCarthy (soccer)

 John Joseph McCarthy III (born July 4, 1992) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club New York Red Bulls.
+As a youth McCarthy was the Goalkeeper for his High School team Northeast Catholic Falcons and in 2008 helped lead them to a Catholic League and City Championship.
+He was inducted into the "North Catholic Soccer Hall of Fame" in 2026.

 Career

 College and amateur

 McCarthy played four years of college soccer at La Salle University between 2010 and 2013, Where he holds numerous career records, including most games played (74), saves (468), and shutouts (28).
 He was awarded Atlantic 10 All-Conference Second Team in 2011 and 2012, as well as Atlantic 10 All-Conference First Team in 2013.

 While at college, McCarthy also appeared for USL PDL clubs Ocean City Nor'easters in 2011 and 2012, and Reading United AC in 2013.

 Professional

 Rochester Rhinos

 McCarthy signed his first professional deal with USL Pro club Rochester Rhinos on February 27, 2014.

 After the 2014 season, McCarthy was named the Rhinos' Rookie of the Year as he led the league with 0.72 goals against average.

 McCarthy was named USL PRO Goalkeeper of the Year and USL PRO Rookie of the Year for his notable 2014 season performances.